cogentcore/cogent/README.md

 [![GoDoc](https://godoc.org/github.com/goki/gide?status.svg)](https://godoc.org/github.com/goki/gide)
 [![Travis](https://travis-ci.com/goki/gide.svg?branch=master)](https://travis-ci.com/goki/gide)

-There are many existing, excellent choices for text editors and IDE's, but *Gide* is possibly the best pure *Go* option available.
+There are many existing, excellent choices for text editors and IDEs, but *Gide* is possibly the best pure *Go* option available.
 The Go language represents a special combination of simplicity, elegance, and power, and is a joy to program in, and is currently the main language fully-supported by Gide.
 Our ambition is to capture some of those Go attributes in an IDE.

 Some of the main features of *Gide* include: